kcw9796/WOS-Citation-Scraper/README.md

 # WOS Citation Scraper

-Uses Web of Science to scrape information about all the people who have cited your article and analyzes the data
+Uses Web of Science to scrape information about all the people who have cited your article and analyzes the data using python

 ## Usage